-‘Air and Angels’ by John Donne is a two stanza poem that is separated into sets of fourteen lines.
+This is a two stanza poem that is separated into sets of fourteen lines.
 It was published in 1633 in Poems.
-Donne did not structure this piece with a consistent pattern of rhyme.
+Donne did not structure ‘Air and Angels’ with a consistent pattern of rhyme.
 The two stanzas are quite divergent from one another.
 Only the first has a coherent rhyme scheme, following the pattern of ABBABACDCDDEEE.
 The second stanza is completely different with a number of unrhymed endings and with no connections to the previous fourteen lines aside from ending with a rhyming triplet.

 Summary of Air and Angels